Daramalan College – History

 In 2009 Daramalan’s first female Principal, Ms Rita Daniels, (pictured left) was appointed.
 She came to the College with broad experience in all aspects of Catholic education including having spent 21 years at Daramalan previously, in a variety of roles including as Assistant Principal Curriculum.

 In 2012 the first stage of the replacement facilities for the current Lysaught Wing was completed and Federal Government funding for a Trade Training Centre for Stage 2 (including facilities for Automotive and Metal Technologies) was approved.
 This project was completed in time for the 2014 academic year.

 In June 2014 the new Lysaught Wing (above) was opened by Senator Zed Seselja and later that month it won an MBA Building Award.

 In February 2015 the Littleton Wing extension was opened.
 It included a new canteen and a flexible learning area which are excellent assets to the college’s extensive facilities.

-The current stage of the building program is the new Dempsey Science Wing which is a replacement of the original Science Wing from the 1960s.
-This new facility was opened to staff and students in March 2017.
+The new Dempsey Science Wing, which is a replacement of the original Science Wing from the 1960s, was opened in March 2017.